 - 4 drops stevia

 - 2 tablespoons coconut oil or olive oil

 - 1 shallot, minced

 - 3 cloves garlic, minced

 - ½ cup water

-- In a medium sized bowl, season chicken with salt, ume plum vinegar, sesame oil, agave and arrowroot
+- In a medium bowl, season chicken with salt, ume plum vinegar, sesame oil, stevia, and arrowroot

-- In a large skillet over a high flame, heat grapeseed oil
+- In a 9 inch skillet over a high flame, heat coconut oil

 - Add chilis and fry until they turn reddish brown, about 2 minutes